Bolt lands sprint sweep, Farah the treble double

 “Sometimes, as a parent, you don’t want to be away so much,” Farah said.
 “It hurts sometimes.
 I just want to go home and celebrate with them.”

-There were plenty of celebrations on the track after 100 meters champion Shelly-Ann Fraser-Pryce anchored the Jamaican women’s relay team to victory over 400 meters champion Allyson Felix and the American team in 41.07 seconds.
+There were plenty of celebrations on the track after 100 metres champion Shelly-Ann Fraser-Pryce anchored the Jamaican women’s relay team to victory over 400 metres champion Allyson Felix and the American team in 41.07 seconds.

 While that race could not have been more straightforward, the men’s race featured botched handovers by the Americans and British and ended up with China’s sprinters on the podium for the first time.